adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 having an account open.
 If the account runs out of money, anyone will be able to delete it for a small reward.

-Some nodes will just run trading software.
+Some nodes will run trading software.
 They will buy and sell assets offered by market makers.
 Some nodes will specialize in participation in prediction markets, running the consensus mechanism.
 This will be profitable because transaction fees are the initial liquidity in these